-In short, you data, whist secured, within tight controls, and confined to the HirePOS ecosystem, is virtually indestructible, even if a natural disaster or other catastrophic event were to significantly impact an entire australian state.
+In short, your data, whist secured, within tight controls, and confined to the HirePOS ecosystem, is virtually indestructible, even if a natural disaster or other catastrophic event were to significantly impact an entire Australian state.

 As always, no amount of best practice security measures can protect against weak passwords, poorly managed credentials, and vulnerabilities at the user end.
 It is expected that all users do their part to uphold security of their (and their business') data, such as:

-- Using the Google 2 Factor Authentication that we make available for all user accounts
+- Using the Multi-factor authentication that we make available for all user accounts via Microsoft and Google.

 - Create strong, secret passwords that are not shared or otherwise revealed